60dimension/IELTS-Vocabularies/Vocabulary02.md

 The New York Times called it quote "a stupid idea" unquote.

-//
 Parachuting is a dangerous occupation.

 The sun had already sunk below the horizon.

-His humor depended on contempt for others.
+His humour depended on contempt for others.

 Palm oil is environment-friendly.